 Commonly called molds, Deuteromycetes are "second-class" fungi carrying no sexual state in their life cycle, reproduced only by producing spores via mitosis.
 This state of asexual fungi is called Anamorph.
-In other words, this imperfect fungi class are in artificial fungi, of which there are approx fifteen thousand species because of the asexual reproductive mechanism.
+In other words, this imperfect fungi class falls under artificial fungi, of which there are approximately fifteen thousand species because of the asexual reproductive mechanism.

-Deuteromycetes is also known as the Deuteromycota, Deuteromycotina, fungi imperfecti, and mitosporic fungi.
+Deuteromycetes are also known as Deuteromycota, Deuteromycotina, fungi imperfecti, and mitosporic fungi.

-Deuteromycetes fungi carry some silent features that make them worth studying.
+Deuteromycetes fungi carry some salient features that make them worth studying.